KevinCrespin/Book-Exchange/README.md

 # Book Exchange

 A CS3337 @ Cal State LA project.</br>
-Book Exchange is a web application that alows students to trade and/or buy books from each other.</br>
+Book Exchange is a web application that allows students to trade and/or buy books from each other.</br>
-Built in Apache24, MySQL, PHP, BootStrap, HTML, and CSS
+Built on Apache24, MySQL, PHP, BootStrap, HTML, and CSS

 ## Authors